matloff/R-Style-Guide/README.md

   breakpoint, say at the second stage, then step through the code from there.

+What about Magrittr pipes?

-You could do something similar with Magrittr pipes if you like using them.
+* You could do something similar with Magrittr pipes if you like using them.
 Make sure to put each stage of the pipe on a separate line, to enhance the RED-ness of your code, especially for enabling comments at the key stages.

-But that still would not address the debugability issue.
+* But that still would not address the debuggability issue.
 One would nedd to physically modify the code to set a breakpoint, which is distracting and may break our train of thought.
 That is the whole point of having a debugging tool in the first place: the alternative, adding and deleting **print()** statements, takes time and is distracting.

-I personally am not a fan of Magrittr pipes, as I just don't see the need for them.
+* I personally am not a fan of Magrittr pipes, as I just don't see the need for them.
 The same "left-to-right" (or top-to-bottom) thinking that pipes are supposed to facilitate are easily attained with the "each stage on a separate line" pattern displayed above.
 And impact on